 Educating the public on the importance of bats to our environment.

-The bat monitoring protocol is based on protocols developed in Pennsylvani , Wisconsin and Fort Collins, Colorado.
+The bat monitoring protocol is based on protocols developed in Pennsylvania , Wisconsin and Fort Collins, Colorado.
 The bat monitoring season is divided into warm months and cool months, and activities will vary accordingly.

 Warm Season: Acoustic and Emergent Monitoring